‘An urgent reminder of what happened the last time the world mistook a psychotic warmonger for a rational, power-hungry politician.’

 Brendan Simms, author of Hitler’s American Gamble: Pearl Harbour and Germany’s March to Global War

-Despite a wealth of literature on the subject, the Nazi tyranny remains difficult to understand and interpret.
+Despite a wealth of literature on the subject, the Nazi tyranny remains challenging to understand and interpret.
 In Hitler’s Tyranny, Ralf Georg Reuth examines ten aspects of Hitler’s dictatorship.
-Looking anew at some assumptions, he explores whether anti-Semitism was more pronounced in Germany than elsewhere in Europe; whether Versailles was really responsible for Hitler’s rise; and why so many Germans decided to follow a racial fanatic.
-The disturbing answers provide a picture that shows how Hitler was not only an inevitable consequence of German history but also the product of chance, deception, and seduction.
+Looking anew at familiar assumptions, he explores whether anti-Semitism was more pronounced in Germany than elsewhere in Europe; whether Versailles was really responsible for Hitler’s rise; and why so many Germans decided to follow a racial fanatic.
+The complex picture he paints is of a man propelled to absolute power by a combination of historical forces, brutal coercion, and shrewd manipulation.

 Eschewing a conventional chronological approach in favour of a forensic analysis of Hitler’s actions — both as chancellor and military commander — Reuth shifts the focus to the mindset and modus operandi of the dictator himself.
-The portrait that emerges is one of a murderous fantasist and political opportunist driven by an all-embracing ideology of racial superiority, Reuth’s account courts controversy on a few points but offers a fascinating counterpoint to recent scholarship.
+The portrait that emerges is one of a murderous fantasist and political opportunist driven by an all-embracing ideology of racial superiority, Reuth’s account of Hitler provides a challenging and fascinating counterpoint to much recent mainstream scholarship.

 © Haus Publishing Ltd. 2022